 Do you ever find yourself more drawn to people who are authentic and real?
-There is something about them that is appealing — it is their genuineness.
+There is something about them that’s appealing — it’s their genuineness.

-I know I personally tend to connect better with people who are willing to share their mistakes and failures, and what they learned from them, rather than those who talk about their successes only.
+I know I connect better with people who are willing to share their mistakes and failures, and what they learned from them, rather than those who talk about their successes only.

 Listening to other people’s story of struggle can be both inspiring and motivating, and it often helps me stay committed to the things I want to accomplish.